boukx/dk/README.md

 On alliance, if you do not have a Draenei in every party you should be a Draenei.
 Even if you can guarantee you will be in a group with one; you will see a higher personal DPS gain from a shorter kill time giving other groups a buff than going human in a Draenei group and leaving a party goatless.
 Human is ~+15 DPS in phase 1 due to expertise and by phase 3 you will no longer see any DPS gain from being human.
 For tanking, Dwarves have an armor CD and Night Elves have 2% unreduced avoid.

 For horde, Blood Elf's AoE silence is subjectively strong when tanking for collecting casters.
-Orc is BiS all around and Troll may be better than Orc depending on fight length and how well you snapshot Gargoyle.
+Orc is strong all around but Troll is far and away BiS for Unholy.
 Tauren's passive is base health in WotLK it is terrible.

 Ultimately, all choices except for horde DPS between Orc and Troll are fairly negligible and subjective.